-He has been a member of the Prysmian Board of Directors since July 2010, and Chairman since September 2018.
-He was a member of the Control and Risks Committee from 2010 to 2018, acting as chairman from 2012.
-He has been a member of the Remuneration and Nominations Committee since 2010.
-He was elected to his current position at the Shareholders' Meeting held on 28 April 2021 from the list submitted by the Board of Directors, which obtained the majority of votes.
+He has been a member of the Company's Board of Directors since 18 September 2018.
+He has been Chairman of the Control and Risks Committee from 2018 to 2024 and currently he is member of the Remunerations and Nominations Committee.
+He was elected to his current position by the Shareholders' Meeting on 18 April 2024 from the slate submitted by the Board of Directors, which obtained the majority of votes.

-The Board of Directors has verified that Mr. De Conto meets the requirements set out in Article 148, paragraph 3 of the Consolidated Financial Act, qualifying him as an Independent Director of the Company.
+The Board of Directors has verified that Mr Gori meets both the eligibility requirements as per TUF article 148, paragraph 3 and the Corporate Governance Code's art.
+2, recommendation 7, and is qualified to serve as an independent director of the Company.